Welcome to the Kingston upon Thames Society

-Our next Public Meeting will be on Wednesday 19 March where there will be a talk on the controversial subject of cycling in Kingston.
+Our next Public Meeting will be on Wednesday 16 April where there will be a discussion on the way the Society assesses and responds to planning applications.
 More on the Events page.

 Six schemes were recognised in the Tony Leitch Townscape Awards 2013.
 More on the Awards page.